Vernon Hills, Illinois: Economy

 Recently, Vernon Hills developed a former 52 acre soybean field into a $200 million shopping center known as Mellody Farm, whose tenants are a host of restaurant and retail businesses.

 When Tiger Electronics was an independent company, its headquarters were in Vernon Hills.

 Top employers

-According to the Village's 2021 Annual Comprehensive Financial Report, the top employers in the city are:
+According to the Village's 2021 Annual Comprehensive Financial Report, the top employers in the city were:

 Arts and culture

 Vernon Hills is one of six communities which, in part, comprise the Cook Memorial Public Library District.
 The Evergreen Interim library, which was one of the District's two library facilities, closed on July 3, 2010.
 On July 10, 2010, the new Aspen Drive Library opened to the public.
 This 20000 sqft building is located across the street from the Vernon Hills Elementary and Grade School Campus at 701 N Aspen Drive.

 The Aspen Drive Library in Vernon Hills is the village's first full-service library.
 The new library is 20,000 sq. ft. and offers 120,000 volumes of books, movies and music.
 The library also has an interactive children's department, a high-tech teen area, a state-of-the-art computer lab, small group study spaces and community meeting rooms.

 The remainder of Vernon Hills is in the Vernon Area Public Library District.